Skip to definition.

 17. Increase in quantity or bulk by adding a cheaper substance

-"extend the casserole with a little rice"
+"extend the casserole with a little rice";

 - stretch

-Derived forms: extended, extends, extending
+Derived forms: extended, extending, extends

-Type of: alter, apply, be, change, change form, change shape, continue, deform, employ, furnish, gesticulate, gesture, give, increase, lengthen, modify, motion, pay, provide, render, ride, sit, straighten, straighten out, strain, supply, tense, tense up, use, utilise [Brit], utilize
+Type of: alter, apply, be, change, change form, change shape, continue, deform, employ, furnish, gesticulate, gesture, give, increase, lengthen, modify, motion, offer, pay, provide, render, ride, sit, straighten, straighten out, strain, supply, tense, tense up, use, utilise [Brit], utilize

 Encyclopedia: Extend